 The Philippines is one of my favorite places to indulge in my passion for scuba diving.
-Filipinos have a rich and diverse food culture, which means I also get to taste new a new nut-bearing food upon each visit.
+Filipinos have a rich and diverse food culture, which means I also get to taste a new nut-bearing food upon each visit.

-And here's the interesting, nutty twist: in Cebu and Mindanao, peanut butter is also added to the sauce for an extra kick of flavor.
+And here's the interesting, nutty twist: In Cebu and Mindanao, peanut butter is also added to the sauce for an extra kick of flavor.

 Kaldereta is traditionally served during parties for birthdays, weddings, and town feast days.
 The rich mix of ingredients has some Spanish influences (like the tomatoes) but the combination of divergent flavors is uniquely Filipino (it even has some cheese in it for creaminess).
 Chef Dolf added that the dish is very "fortifying," and is often eaten while drinking copious amounts of beer.

 No doubt there are thousands of different kaldereta recipes out there—it's the kind of dish that every cook puts their own unique twist on.
 But if you enjoy Filipino food and cooking with peanut butter, this might be just the thing the for your next big get-together meal.